Christopher Smart: Early life

 Christopher Smart was born in Shipbourne in Kent, England on the Fairlawne estate of William, Viscount Vane, younger son of Lord Barnard of Barnard Castle.
 He was, according to his nephew, "of a delicate constitution having been born earlier than the natural period".
 He was baptized in Wrotham parish on 11 May 1722.
 His father was Peter Smart, steward or bailiff of Fairlawne.
 His mother, Winifred (née Griffiths) was from Radnorshire, Wales.
 Before giving birth to Christopher, Winifred had two daughters, Margaret and Mary Anne.

 During his younger years, Fairlawne was the residence of Christopher Vane, 1st Baron Barnard and Lady Barnard, who bequeathed £200 to Smart.
 He supposedly received this sum due to his father's closeness to the Vane family, Smart being named after Christopher Vane, and the young boy being considered "the pride of Fairlawn".
 In 1726, three years after Christopher Vane died, Peter Smart purchased Hall-Place in East Barming, which included a mansion house, fields, orchards, gardens, and woodland, a property that was influential throughout Smart's later life.
-From the age of four until eleven, he spent much time around the farms, but did not participate, leading to speculation that he suffered from asthma attacks.
+From the age of four until eleven, he spent much time around the farms, but did not participate, leading to speculation that he had had asthma attacks.
 However, not all scholars agree that he was a "sickly youth".
 The only written record of events during his childhood comes from his writing of a short poem, at the age of four, in which he challenges a rival to the affections of a twelve-year-old girl.